For experienced researchers in any discipline, to complete a piece of research

 Please note that you may submit only one application for a Research Fellowship per round.
 Previously unsuccessful applicants may reapply.

-You may not apply for both an International Academic Fellowship and a Research Fellowship in the same year.
+You may not apply for both an International Fellowship and a Research Fellowship in the same year.

 If you have not already done so, please read all the information on these Research Fellowships pages or download it as a PDF Guidance for Applicants.